akashc1/projects/vision/label-circ-match/README.md

 ##### Results

-Here's the coincs with detected circles in green.
+Here's the coins with detected circles in green.

 ![coins-circles](output/coins_circles.png)